 As early as 7000 BC, early inhabitants along the coast of present-day Peru settled in villages, where they farmed, fished, and hunted marine mammals.
 During the winter, some of them migrated inland to lomas (patches of vegetation in coastal deserts), where they hunted small game and ate root vegetables and seeds.
-In the Andes, people cultivated gourds, squash, cotton, lucuma (a native pitted fruit), edible seeded plants, and other crops (see p.
-1 of History and Myth).
+In the Andes, people cultivated gourds, squash, cotton, lucuma (a native pitted fruit), edible seeded plants, and other crops (see History and Myth).

-Around 1800 BC, inhabitants began to produce pottery and cloth, which became symbolic of the Chavín civilization around 900 BC (see p.
-1 of History and Myth).
-Later groups, like the Nazca and Moche (see p.
-1 of History and Myth), increased textile, agricultural, and pottery production and built large urban centers.
-Around 1000 AD, the Chimú (see p.
-2 of History and Myth) were the first in the region make bronze, which replaced less useful metal alloys.
+Around 1800 BC, inhabitants began to produce pottery and cloth, which became symbolic of the Chavín civilization around 900 BC (see History and Myth).
+Later groups, like the Nazca and Moche (see History and Myth), increased textile, agricultural, and pottery production and built large urban centers.
+Around 1000 AD, the Chimú (see History and Myth) were the first in the region make bronze, which replaced less useful metal alloys.
 The Chimú also built highly advanced irrigation systems and roads to connect dispersed Andean settlements.

-In subsequent centuries, the Inca Empire (see p.
-2 of History and Myth) used advanced irrigation techniques to grow a variety of edible crops and cotton.
+In subsequent centuries, the Inca Empire (see History and Myth) used advanced irrigation techniques to grow a variety of edible crops and cotton.
 They used alpaca and llama wool for textiles and made pottery and jewelry, while conquering people in nearby valleys in their search for more farmland and water resources.
 The Incas also built a 25,000-mi-long efficient road network staffed by runners, who relayed messages and goods with help from llamas and alpacas.
 These precisely engineered roads, staircases, causeways, and bridges facilitated trade.

-After conquering the Incas in the mid-16th century (see p.
-3 of History and Myth), the Spanish required that indigenous people pay tribute in silver or work as forced laborers on plantations in what became known as the encomienda system.
-Although Spain formally banned the system in 1542, forced labor and tribute continued under indigenous leaders appointed by the

-Spanish in a system known as mita.
+After conquering the Incas in the mid-16th century (see History and Myth), the Spanish required that indigenous people pay tribute in silver or work as forced laborers on plantations in what became known as the encomienda system.
+Although Spain formally banned the system in 1542, forced labor and tribute continued under indigenous leaders appointed by the Spanish in a system known as mita.
 By the mid-17th century, Peru's economy had become the crown jewel in the Spanish Empire, largely due to its wealth of precious metals like silver.
 However, in the late 18th century, competition with other colonies and labor reforms allowed South American ports to trade directly with Spain instead of first forcing all goods to flow through Peru, which weakened the Peruvian colonial economy.

-After Peru secured its independence in 1824 (see p.
-5 of History and Myth), political instability and war led to economic strife.
-A major source of government revenue was guano (bat and seabird excrement - a source of nitrogen, phosphates, and potassium), which was plentiful on the coast and islands.
+was guano (bat and seabird excrement - a source of nitrogen, phosphates, and potassium), which was plentiful on the coast and islands.
 By the mid-19th century, Peru also had large coastal plantations, where thousands of Chinese immigrants worked.
 During this time, Peru abolished indigenous tribute and freed enslaved Africans.
 By the late 19th century, Peru had become more reliant on foreign loans and investment.
 Mining, especially of copper and silver, which had declined during the wars of independence, also recovered, and once again became central to Peru's economy.